 If you hesitated for a moment there, the answer is no.

 Sorry.
 Tough, but true.
-If you send a mediocre resume — even a “good” resume — off, you’ll never to hear a peep from anyone.
+If you send a mediocre resume — even a “good” resume — off, you’ll never hear a peep from anyone.
 Welcome to the Resume Black Hole of Doom.

 If you’re like me, you’re tired of listening to the same old advice about resumes.
 That’s why I want to pull back the veil and show you how top job candidates get their world-class resumes to stand out to hiring managers.
-(Hint: it’s not about their job experience.)
+(Hint: It’s not about their job experience.)

 I’ll also show you a specific resume that secured me job offers from Google and other companies and analyze exactly why I constructed it the way I did.

 Resume Tip #1: Don’t obsess over the dumb stuff

 My first advice is to stop obsessing over the meaningless physical details of your resume.
 Things like paper size, color and font.
 People always obsess over this stuff.